King Lear of the Taxi

 P.O.
 Box 20004, Greeley Square Station, New York, NY 10001-0001, US

-Davidson Garrett is a poet, actor, and New York City yellow taxi driver.
+Davidson Garrett is a poet, actor, and drove a New York City yellow taxi from 1978 until 2018 to supplement his writing and acting career.
 He is a native of Shreveport, Louisiana, and trained for the theater at The American Academy of Dramatic Arts and at H.B.
 Studio with Alice Spivak.
 He has worked in theater, film and television since 1973, and is a member of SAG/AFTRA and Actors Equity.
 As an actor he appeared in verse plays of Shakepeare, W.H.
 Auden, and T.S.
 Eliot.
 He worked for many years in television and film appearing on All My Children, The Guiding Light, Spin City, Oz, Law and Order, New York Undercover, As the World Turns, and on PBS in the award-winning documentary, Something Within Me.
 Davidson also toured extensively in the United States and Europe.
 In 2016, his spoken word play, Conspiracy Theory: The Mysterious Death of Dorothy Kilgallen was performed for the Boog City Poet Theater.

 Davidson Garrett is an award-winning poet whose poetry and prose have been published in The New York Times, The Episcopal New Yorker, The Stillwater Review, First Literary Review East, The Paddock Review, Sensations Magazine, Xavier Review, 2 Bridges Review, Big City Lit, and in Podium: the literary journal of the 92nd Street Y. As a spoken word poet, he has read his poetry in New York City at The Cornelia Street Cafe, Joe's Pub, The Algonquin Hotel, The Nuyorican Poets Cafe, CUNY Graduate School, John Jay College, Poets House, Dixon Place, The Sidewalk Cafe, Subculture, The Crosby Hotel, and WBAI Radio and on the Manhattan Cable Television Cuture Channel for the program Celebrating Art.